 According to the first external review in 1996, the institute worked out its Mission Statement as shown on a back cover.
 To fulfil our mission, we continue the research and other related activities.
 The highlights are as follows.

-- Activities on the Mission" Spear-head research in tropical medicine and international health" - 1 .
+Activities on the Mission" Spear-head research in tropical medicine and international health "

+- 1 .
 Strategic researches have been conducted to develop the novel weapon against tropical diseases; analysis of genomic structure of Japanese encephalitis and dengue viruses, structure and function of the receptors for bacterial enterotoxins, mechanisms for expression and activation of superoxide degenerating NADPH oxidase system, and immuno-genetical analysis of tropical diseases. - 2 .
 Epidemiological studies and control have been carried out on malaria, dengue fever / dengue hemorrhagic fever, acute respiratory infections, Kaposi's sarcoma and schistosomiasis in Southeast Asia and Africa. - 3 .
-Environmental factors, such as vector and socio-economic problem, which cause the spread of tropical diseases in the developing countries have been studied. - Activities on the Mission" Global contribution through diseases control and health promotion in the tropics by applying the fruits of the research" - 1 .
-Staffs have given their technical co-operation to disease control program in developing countries as WHO short-term consultants, JICA experts and other consultants. - 2 .
-Some of our professors participate in Hashimoto Initiative, the global parasite control which is organized and carried out under leadership of Japanese Government. - 3 .
-In 2001, the institute will carry out the intellectual and technical leadership as Developmental Project Partner of JICA" Malaria Control Project in Indonesia". - Activities on the Mission" Cultivation of the researchers and specialists in the above fields " - Staffs of the institute conduct the doctorate degree course which belongs to Graduate School of Biomedical Sciences in Nagasaki University. - 2 .
+Environmental factors, such as vector and socio-economic problem, which cause the spread of tropical diseases in the developing countries have been studied.

+Activities on the Mission "Global contribution through diseases control and health promotion in the tropics by applying the fruits of the research "

+- 1 .
+When the world was suffering from a severe outbreak of SARS in 2003, the institute dispatched 3 researchers to P.R. china and other countries in respond to a request of WHO. - 2 .
+And in 2005, the institute dispatched the investigation team to make a survey of possible outbreak of infectious diseases in Indonesia and Sri Lanka, the countries that met disaster of tsunami.
+Thus the staffs have given their technical co-operation to disease control program in developing countries as WHO short-term consultants, JICA experts and other consultants. - Activities on the Mission" Cultivation of the researchers and specialists in the above fields " - 1 .
+Staffs of the institute conduct the doctorate degree course which belongs to Graduate School of Biomedical Sciences in Nagasaki University. - 2 .
 Since 1978, the institute offers a 3-month course of Tropical Medicine and Related Studies. - 3 .
-Since 1983, the institute holds one year training course for foreign participants entitled "Research in Tropical Medicine" sponsored by JICA.
+Since 1983, the institute holds one year training course for foreign participants entitled "Research in Tropical Medicine "sponsored by JICA.

-Based on the achievement mentioned above, in1993 Department of Virology has been designated as WHO Collaborating Centre for Reference and Research on Tropical Viral Diseases, and since 2000 the Institute has played a role of core university in JSPS cooperative research program with Vietnam.
+Based on the achievement mentioned above, in1993 ,Department of Virology has been designated as WHO Collaborating Centre for Reference and Research on Tropical Viral Diseases, and since 2000 the Institute has played a role of core university in JSPS cooperative research program with Vietnam.

-In 2003 Institute of Tropical Medicine and Graduate School of Biomedical Sciences made a joint application to the 21 st Century Center of Excellence Program supported by Ministry of Education, Culture, Sports, Science and Technology.
-Our research program Global Control Strategy of Tropical and Emerging Infectious Diseases "successfully obtains a Governmet Grant of 5 years.
+In 2003 ,Institute of Tropical Medicine and Graduate School of Biomedical Sciences made a joint application to the 21 st Century Center of Excellence Program supported by Ministry of Education, Culture, Sports, Science and Technology.
+Our research program" Global Control Strategy of Tropical and Emerging Infectious Diseases "successfully obtains a Governmet Grant of 5 years.